2015 CLN Teleconferences

 March 17, 2015: Brief Overview of Energy Literacy Video Series, Erin Twamley, Department of Energy

 To help bring energy to you and your students, check out the new Energy Literacy Video series and the Energy Literacy Quick Start Guide aligned to Common Core Standards and the Next Generation of Science Standards.
-The video series and accompanied lessons are also aligned with the Department of Energy's (DOE), Energy Literacy: Essential Principles and Fundamental Concepts for Energy Education framework.
+The video series and accompanying lessons are also aligned with the Department of Energy's (DOE), Energy Literacy: Essential Principles and Fundamental Concepts for Energy Education framework.
 The videos help to engage students on the 7 Principles of energy outlined in the Framework.

-The Quick Start Guide and sample Social Studies lessons help teachers connect energy to political and economic factors, policy decisions and quality of life.
+The Quick Start Guide and sample Social Studies lessons help teachers connect energy to political and economic factors, policy decisions, and quality of life.
 The video series is also available in Spanish and are found on YouTube.

 The new Energy Literacy Video series and guides are a collaborative project with DOE, American Geosciences Institute, and the National Center for Science Education.

 An audio recording of this teleconference call is posted here (MP3 Audio 11.5MB Mar18 15).

 March 10, 2015: AGU Climate Literacy session proposal discussion

 It is time to identify the climate literacy sessions we would like to have at the Fall AGU meeting (San Francisco, Dec 14-18, 2015) and the convenors who will organize those sessions.
 Please join the discussion.
 If you can't call in please let me know both your ideas for sessions and your interest in organizing a session. - Tamara Ledley

 The link to the Google doc where we will be listing session proposal ideas and identifying convenors is here